-- o Change in status of client in key domain (behavior, medical, caregiver, ADL, etc.) - o Change of provider for residential service (the individual's residence changes)

-o Change in a paid service
+- o Change in status of client in key domain (behavior, medical, caregiver, ADL, etc.) - o Change of provider for residential service (the individual's residence changes) - o Change in a paid service o Change in demographic information only.

 PCSP amendment without new assessment